 Vulnavia (model and artist Valli Kemp) is summoned from the netherworld to aid Dr Phibes' Egyptian expedition in DR PHIBES RISES AGAIN.

-As Phibes, Price contrives to tip a wink, not only at his horror icon status, but also at his celebrity as an art authority; having drained every drop of blood from Dr Longstreet (Terry-Thomas), Phibes glides out of shot, only to glide back in to tut over his victim's taste in art.
-Yet for its colourful touches and opulent production design - giving Price his most elegant tableau since Daniel Haller's Poe landscapes - THE ABOMINABLE DR PHIBES is a shallow experience, undermined by its dramatis personae.
-The victims are only present as a prelude to their inventive deaths, and there are at least twice as many comedy police inspectors that are strictly necessary.
-Only Joseph Cotton - as Dr Vesalius - lends any gravitas to his role, particularly when facing up to Price in the climax.
+As Phibes, Price contrives to tip a wink not only at his horror heritage, but also at his celebrity as an art authority; having drained every drop of blood from Dr Longstreet (Terry-Thomas), Phibes glides out of shot, only to glide back in to tut over his victim's taste in visual artifacts.
+Yet for its colourful touches and opulent production design, THE ABOMINABLE DR PHIBES is a shallow experience, undermined by its dramatis personae: the victims are only present as a prelude to their inventive deaths, and there are at least twice as many comedy police inspectors that are strictly necessary.
+Only Joseph Cotton - as Dr Vesalius - lends any gravitas to his role.

 For DR PHIBES RISES AGAIN, the mad doctor is pitted against an adversary of similar cunning and intent, Biederbeck (Robert Quarry), who has been artificially sustaining his youth (which, again, is never fully explained).
-The film contrives to engineer Phibes' return but not that of Vulnavia (Kemp), who is now represented as an ethereal spirit to be invoked at will.
-The delicate sensibility and elegant interiors of the first film are replaced by pastiche - Victoria's coffin sporting radiator grilles of a Rolls-Royce - and the sequel's obsessing over a sacred relic is the derivative stiff of Universal Mummy movies, not for the sophistication of Phibes.
-However, the film is buoyed by some notable guest appearances, such as Peter Cushing and Beryl Reid.
+The film contrives to engineer Phibes' return but not that of Vulnavia (Valli Kemp), who is now represented as an ethereal spirit to be invoked at will.
+The elegant interiors of the first film are replaced by pastiche - Victoria's coffin sporting radiator grilles of a Rolls-Royce - and the sequel's obsessing over a sacred relic is the derivative stiff of Universal Mummy movies, not for the sophistication of Phibes.
+However, the film is buoyed by some notable guest appearances, such as Peter Cushing (intended as Vesalius for the first film) and Beryl Reid.